If you need help, please click here:

 Globally, video surveillance systems are moving towards HD and adding intelligent utilities and analytics into the mix.
 Customers like HIA are paying more attention to quality, responsiveness, processing speed, and application overlays.
 Customers also require solutions that can apply scenario-specific processes to their layouts, instead of just ingesting and transmitting video and images.
 All of these require high-performance, scalable, and distributed storage systems — an ideal fit for centralized video cloud management.

 With its distributed architecture, Huawei’s OceanStor 9000 provides the easy expansion and centralized cloud management that satisfies HIA’s requirements.
-Huawei is the first vendor to use large-capacity disks (10 terabytes per disk) in its video surveillance solutions.
 Its solution uses the high-density layout to store HD video on a single cloud storage node.
 Huawei’s solution meets HIA’s performance and power consumption needs, and significantly reduces equipment room footprint requirements.